sir-braz/TaskApi/README.md

 # Task Management API

 The Task Management API is a comprehensive platform for creating and managing task lists.
-This API allows users to create, update, and mark tasks as completed, providing an efficient way to track and organize daily activities.

 ## Prerequisites